miiwu/stack/README.md

 - **Poly-Instantiation**

-  I can only make sure it can `initialize multiple instance`, but `can't guarantee thread safety`, because i even have no experience at that place.
+  I can only make sure it can `initialize multiple instances`, but `can't guarantee thread safety`, because i even have no experience at that place.

 - **Integrated  Control Structure**